haplesshero13/lcc-lc3/README.md

 ###RECENT CHANGES
 ####4  May 2012

-*Sean Smith, Stephen Cannon*
+*Sean Smith (Dartmouth College), Stephen Canon*

-Modified configure to compile on Mac OS X, especially Lion.
+Modified configure to compile on Mac OS X, especially Lion, but should be compatible with Leopard/Snow Leopard.

 ###DESCRIPTION OF CONTENTS